General Dentist vs. Oral Surgeon

 💤

-Deep Sedation Specialists Because of their rigorous training, oral surgeons are uniquely qualified to administer deep IV sedation and general anesthesia safely within their outpatient clinics.
+Deep Sedation Specialists Because of their rigorous anesthesiology training, oral surgeons are uniquely qualified to administer deep IV sedation and general anesthesia safely within their outpatient clinics.

 Specialist Comparison Table